 volume on cooperation edited by William Zartman and the late Saadia Touval (Cambridge U. Press).

 War and Gender:

-I've participated in occasional conferences on gender in war, most recently in Hamburg, Germany in
+I've participated in occasional conferences on gender in war, most recently in Sweden at Lund University along with

 2015 with Susan Brownmiller on sexual violence in armed conflict.